timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 ## Rate of Change

 Now, in calculus, the concept of rate of change is also important.
-It's simply a rate of how a dependent variable changes as an independent variable changes.
+It's simply a rate of how a dependent variable changes as the independent variable changes.

 There are two types of rates of change we will look at here: